syncfusion-content/wpf-docs/wpf/SyntaxEditor/Basic-Editing/File-Support.md

 ![Open a file in syntax editor using open file dialog](File-Support_images/File-Support_img2.jpeg)

-### Drag and drop file.
+### Dragging the file
-The Edit control allows drag and drop file by setting `AllowDrop` property to true.
-User can drop any type of file which is supported for Edit control.
+The `EditControl` allows users to drag and drop a file by setting the `AllowDrop` property to true.
+Users can drop any type of file supported in the `EditControl`.

 {% tabs %}
 {% highlight c# %}